Wanessa Camargo: Personal life

 In 1998, at age 16, she was the initial target of a kidnapping; the kidnappers accidentally took her uncle Welington Camargo instead and sent the family a piece of his ear, and the incident became a national story.
 Soon after, even though she was protected by security, she suffered a new attack when her school was robbed.
 After that attack, her family moved to the city of Plantation, Florida, United States for a year, to protect her from future attacks.

 In 1998, during adolescence, Wanessa dated the singer Leandro Scornavacca, a member of KLB.
 The relationship ended a year later when she moved to the United States.
 In 2000 she began a relationship with the actor Dado Dolabella, which lasted until 2002.
 In 2003 she had brief relationships with the actor Erik Marmo and with the singers Felipe Dylon and Rogério Flausino.
 In 2004 also she dated the actor Rodrigo Prado for six months.

 In 2003 Wanessa revealed in an interview for Veja magazine that she had not been a virgin for some time.
 Her parents did not know this and, days later, her father was surprised by the news in an interview.

 In 2005 she met Marcus Buaiz, businessman from Espírito Santo, and the couple married on 26 May 2007.
 On 18 June 2011 she announced her first pregnancy during an interview for the magazine Contigo!.
 José Marcus was born on 5 January 2012.
 In December 2013 she announced she was pregnant again.
 Her second son, João Francisco, was born on 19 June 2014.
+She is a São Paulo FC fan.